mrileyclark/nasa-api-homework/README.md

 ## How It's Made:

-Tech used: HTML, CSS, JavaScript, Open Brewery DB
+Tech used: HTML, CSS, JavaScript, Nasa Api

 BeerFinder API - Developed a JavaScript application that utilizes the Open Brewery DB API to find breweries in a given city.
 The user enters